Adithya-446/Electronic-Bites/display/display.md

 <img width="975" height="483" alt="image" src="https://github.com/user-attachments/assets/38425b25-d95f-4e16-9930-f5511ae717b5" />

 This is a Multisim model of what I was talking about.
-The Multisim design file is included in this repository:
+The Multisim design file is included in this directory

 I also implemented this on a breadboard.